ASFHyP3/hyp3-docs/docs/guides/insar_product_guide_template.md

 For deformation mapping, it is best to minimize the perpendicular baseline whenever possible, but there may be tradeoffs in terms of finding suitable temporal baselines.
 In most cases, however, pairs selected for deformation mapping will have perpendicular baselines *much* smaller than the critical baseline.

 ## Ordering On Demand InSAR Products

 All of ASF's On Demand InSAR products are generated using ASF's HyP3 platform.
 Jobs can be submitted for processing using the [Vertex](https://search.asf.alaska.edu/ "https://search.asf.alaska.edu" ){target=_blank} data portal, the [HyP3 Python SDK](https://hyp3-docs.asf.alaska.edu/using/sdk/ "https://hyp3-docs.asf.alaska.edu/using/sdk" ){target=_blank} or the [HyP3 API](https://hyp3-docs.asf.alaska.edu/using/api/ "https://hyp3-docs.asf.alaska.edu/using/api" ){target=_blank}.

+{% block existingproducts %}{% endblock %}

 ### Vertex
+{% block novertex %}{% endblock %}
 InSAR pairs are selected in [Vertex](https://search.asf.alaska.edu/#/ "https://search.asf.alaska.edu" ){target=_blank} using either the [Baseline Search](https://docs.asf.alaska.edu/vertex/baseline/ "https://docs.asf.alaska.edu/vertex/baseline" ){target=_blank} or the [SBAS Search](https://docs.asf.alaska.edu/vertex/sbas/ "https://docs.asf.alaska.edu/vertex/sbas" ){target=_blank} interface.
 The process of selecting pairs is the same for both IW SLC products and individual SLC bursts, but you will need to select the appropriate dataset when searching for content.
 As illustrated below, select the **Sentinel-1** option in the Dataset menu to search for IW SLC products, and select the **S1 Bursts** option to search for individual SLC bursts.

 ![Vertex Dataset Selection](../images/vertex-dataset-selection.png)